jdw1996/algorithmic-art/README.md

-# Generative Art
+# Algorithmic Art

-A collection of generative art projects.
+A collection of algorithmic art projects.